-Patterson meets its customer's requirements by delivering frequent, small quantity orders rapidly and reliably from its strategically located distribution centers.
+Patterson Dental meets its customers requirements by delivering frequent, small quantity orders rapidly and reliably from its strategically located distribution centers.
 Equipment specialists, service technicians and technology trainers also support the Company's value-added strategy.
 Equipment specialists offer consultation on office design, equipment requirements and financing.
-Technology trainers from the PTC provide guidance on integrating technology solutions including practice management and clinical software, digital radiography, custom hardware and networking into the dental practice.
+Technology advisors from the branches provide guidance on integrating technology solutions including practice management and clinical software, digital radiography, custom hardware and networking into the dental practice.
 The Company's experienced service technicians perform equipment installation, maintenance and repair services including services on products not purchased through Patterson.

 Using Technology to Enhance Customer Service.
 As part of its commitment to providing superior customer service, the Company offers its customers easy order placement.
 The Company has offered electronic ordering capability to its dental supply segment since 1987 when it first introduced Remote Order Entry (REMOSM).
 The Company believes that its computerized order entry systems help to establish relationships with new customers and increase loyalty among existing customers.
 The remote order entry systems permit customers to place orders from their offices directly to Patterson 24 hours a day, seven days a week.
 Over the years, the Company has continued to introduce new order entry systems designed to meet the varying needs of its customers.
-Today the Company offers four systems to the dental supply segment, eMAGINE[®], REMOSM, PDXpress[®] and www.pattersondental.com.
+Today the Company offers four systems to the dental supply segment, eMAGINE®, REMOSM, PDXpress® and www.pattersondental.com.
 Customers, as well as the Company's sales force, use these systems.
-Over the years, the number of orders transmitted electronically has grown steadily to approximately 70% of Patterson's consumable dental product volume or \$850 million in fiscal year 2010.
+Over the years, the number of orders transmitted electronically has grown steadily to approximately 74% of Patterson's consumable dental product volume or \$925 million in fiscal year 2011.

-In fiscal 2002, the Company introduced its newest order entry system, eMAGINE[®]. eMAGINE[®] has become the standard platform for the sales representative and offers many new features and upgrades including: up to three years of order history for the customer's reference, faster searches for products and reports, order tracking, instant information on monthly product specials, descriptions and photographs of popular products and an electronic custom catalog, including a printable version with scannable bar codes.
+In fiscal 2002, the Company introduced its newest order entry system, eMAGINE® eMAGINE® has become the standard platform for the sales representative and offers many new features and upgrades including: up to three years of order history for the customer's reference, faster searches for products and reports, order tracking, instant information on monthly product specials, descriptions and photographs of popular products and an electronic custom catalog, including a printable version with scannable bar codes.

-For those dental customers not using eMAGINE[®], the Company offers two alternative order entry products.
+For those dental customers not using eMAGINE®, the Company offers three alternative order entry products.
 REMOSM gives customers direct and immediate ordering access through a personal computer to a database containing Patterson's complete inventory.
-PDXpress[®] is a handheld order entry system that eliminates handwritten order forms by permitting a user to scan a product bar code from an inventory tag system or from Patterson's bar-coded catalog.
-These systems, including eMAGINE[®], are provided at no additional charge to customers who maintain certain minimum purchase requirements.
+PDXpress® is a handheld order entry system that eliminates handwritten order forms by permitting a user to scan a product bar code from an inventory tag system or from Patterson's bar-coded catalog.
+Pattersondental.com affords the customer the convenience of researching and ordering when not at the dental practice.
+These systems, including eMAGINE®, are provided at no additional charge to customers who maintain certain minimum purchase requirements.
+The PTC develops and supports the Company's order entry systems.